 Based on this information, a total of 440 new ADUs are estimated during this Housing Cycle.
-To support this production target, Policy H1.4 includes programs to support and incentivize ADU production, as well as to monitor occupancy and affordability.
+To support this production target, Policy H1.4 includes programs to support and incentivize ADU production, as well as to monitor occupancy and rental rate to ensure affordability targets are being achieved.
+If annual targets are not being achieved, the City will take additional actions to increase ADU production.